Halland Museum of Cultural History

 Welcome to Varberg Fortress

 The oldest parts of the fortress date from the 13th century and were built by count Jacob Nielsen.
-Today there are several different activities on the fortress.
-The remains of the Bocksten Man and his unique dress from the 14th century, as well as the Kulknappen – the shot that is assumed to have killed Carl XII – can be viewed here.
+During thate 16th century and early 17th century the fortress was greatly expanded by the Danish king Christian IV as a defence against Sweden.
+Today there are several different activities on the fortress including café, restaurants, Bead & Breakfast and the regional museum and archives.
+The museums permanent exhibitions include Halland through the ages and the Bocksten Man and his unique and well preserved clothes from the 14th century.
+Here you will also find Kulknappen – the shot that is assumed to have killed the Swedish king Carl XII,

 The museum also consists of Bexellska stugan (Bexell Cottage), Båtmuseet i Galtabäcks hamn (Galtabäck boat museum) and Fågelboet i Vessigebro (home of the author August Bondeson).